What’s the difference between the Majors program now, and National racing a couple of years ago?

 What happened to Sunday qualifying?

-Switching from qualifying to warm-up on Sunday came from direct feedback in 2013, where days ran extremely long and it was suggested that an opportunity to scuff tires, bed brakes or test a repair was truly desirable.
+Switching from qualifying to warm-up on Sunday came from direct feedback, where days ran extremely long and it was suggested that an opportunity to scuff tires, bed brakes or test a repair was truly desirable.
 There is always at least an opportunity to run a lap on Sunday morning before racing begins.

 I’m towing to tracks that I’ve never been to.
 We need some practice time.

 For every driver that wants a practice session, there is at least one that would rather it be a qualifying session.
 On a two-day weekend, additional sessions mean additional down time, which is extremely valuable when trying to provide a good racing experience (with good run groups).
 Every minute of track time that doesn’t count for something takes away from actual racing.

 Nearly every Majors event (both two and three-day) is preceded by a track-operated test/practice day.
 While run groupings are not ideal, it provides a tremendous amount of on-track minutes at a cost lower than a private rental, often $100 to $300.